sdancyger/oracle-db-training/wk 1/readme.md

 - e.
 Relational database model
     - Organization of data in tables (rows and columns), with each field only being able to contain one value.

+## DFo_1_4_Practice

+1. LibBook is a successful digital library that rents CDs and provides access to Internet for browsing their repository of articles and magazines.
+With the growing business, LibBook needs to enhance their information system to support proposed changes to the business.
+LibBook attracts new members easily and the number of members is growing rapidly.
+The membership base is not stable, however, which is a cause for concern.
+The main idea is to introduce the concept of membership at LibBook.
+Members will pay a membership fee and initially, there will be three types of membership (corporate, student, individual) although more may be introduced later.
+Student membership is free.
+Corporate and Faculty memberships incur a fee but entitle the member to privileges.
+The type of membership can be changed only if sufficient justification is provided.
+    -- Your task is to identify the business rules and the associated constraints from the case scenario described.

+2. Star Care hospital is a multi-specialty hospital that caters to needs of different patients.
+Every doctor registered with this hospital is assigned a unique ID that starts with the letter "DC".
+The hospital ensures that the doctors associated with them have a minimum of seven years of working experience.
+Every patient is required to register with the hospital on their first visit.
+When a patient arrives, a unique patient number starting with the letters "PT" is assigned to him/her.
+    -- Your task is to identify the business rules and the associated constraints from the case scenario described.